abduct/Brainlet/README.md

 sudo gem install --no-document tty-prompt tty-command tty-spinner
 ```

 I recommend attempting to install the listed python2 dependencies for klipper prior to using the software.
-If your distribution does not have the python2 packages any more python2 and its related dependencies can be compiled from source via the `Maintenance->Python2` menu.
+If your distribution does not have the python2 packages any more, python2 and its related dependencies can be compiled from source via the `Maintenance->Python2` menu.

 ```
 apt install --yes python2 python2-dev virtualenv